microsoft/vscode-dev-containers/containers/rust/README.md

 ## Summary

-*Develop Rust based applications - includes everything you need to get up and running.*
+*Develop Rust based applications.
+Includes appropriate runtime args and everything you need to get up and running.*

 | Metadata | Value |
 |----------|-------|